December 26, 2011

 I stood on the tips of my toes and kissed the tip of Edward’s nose.
 “Their love reminds me of a certain human and a certain vampire who fell irrevocably in love with each other despite their odds.”

 Edward’s eyes went grave as he thought back to the fragile human who fell dangerously in love with him.
 The girl whose blood was his own personal brand of heroin.
 The girl who, despite the danger he posed, wasn’t afraid of the golden-eyed vampire.
-“That is very different,” he muttered in a flat tone.
+“That is very different,” he muttered, his voice flat.
 “Jacob doesn’t thirst for Renesmee’s blood.”

 It still pained Edward when he thought hack to how easily he could have ended my life, how badly he wanted to taste my sweet-smelling blood.
 In one swift movement he put his arm around me and pulled me into his chest.
 “I love you, Bella.
 Merry Christmas.”